Terms used:

 Adverse Conditions Related to the Competitor and/or their Equipment Occurring During the Program

 If a competitor is injured during the program or another adverse condition related to the competitor or competitor's equipment occurs, the competitor must stop skating when they become aware of the problem, or at the acoustic signal of the Referee, whichever is earlier.
-Health problems, nose bleed, lace undone, or damage to clothing or skates are examples of adverse conditions related to the competitor.
+A lace undone, or damage to clothing or skates are examples of adverse conditions related to the competitor.
 The music will be stopped only if the Referee instructs the music technician to do so.

 Duration of Interruption up to 40 seconds: